Skip to main content

 Unique Things to Plan With Friends

-If you want to make new friends and keep your existing friendships full of zest and intriguing conversation, try visiting new places or creating vibrant experiences when you hang out.
+If you want to make new friends and keep existing friendships full of energy, try visiting new places or creating experiences that break your routine.

-Dress Up and Go to Local Art Museums
+2. Dress Up and Visit Local Art Museums

-Art enriches and enlivens the human experience by opening our minds to seeing the world through a more creative lens.
+Art opens our minds to seeing the world through a more creative lens.
 Plus, it’s pretty interesting (and often hilarious) to see how differently you and your friends interpret a piece of art.
-Museums make for a lovely day trip to experience something new with your best friend or a group of friends.
-Some of them are even free!
+Museums make for a lovely day trip—and many offer free admission days.

 Action Step: Use Google or Yelp to search for “best art museums” in your city or town.
-Add an extra flair of fun by dressing up in your most classy black outfits or vibrant artsy get-ups before heading to the museum.
+Add extra flair by dressing up in your most classy black outfits or vibrant artsy get-ups before heading to the museum.

 There are conferences for nearly every niche interest on the planet: from entrepreneurship, science, art, and tech to cryptocurrency, veganism, spirituality, gardening, TED Talk events, and beyond.
 Learning something new and listening to inspiring seminars is always more fun with a friend who shares your passion.